Church A Day in the Life of

 map

-Work on University Radio Bath (URB) began in 1972, and the following year the station went on air with a Home Office broadcast license on the Medium Wave Band (312m) and an official opening by Annie Nightingale of Radio One.
+Work on University Radio Bath (URB) began in 1972, and the following year the station went on air with a Home Office broadcast license on the Medium Wave Band (312m) and an official opening by Annie Nightingale and Pete Brady of Radio One.
+URB celebrated its first anniversary with a live Radio One broadcast, from the Students’ Union Bar, hosted by Alan ‘Fluff’ Freeman, another well known DJ of the time.

 Main Campus

-The beer race at Bath University as part of URB first anniversary
+TheBeer Race at Bath University as part of URB first anniversary

 Back in 1973 a film was shot to try and give a flavour of the excitement and diversity of the music scene in 1973, and its importance to young people in a pre-internet, pre-digital age, while the day to day life of the Station reveals the low priority of material values in a much simpler world.